Delivery Mechanisms

 Key Milestones

-• Align public servant performance goals with digital objectives (Q4 2026)
+• Align public servant performance goals with digital transformation objectives (Q4 2026)

-• Establish National Data Governance, Cyber Security and Enterprise Architecture authorities (Q4 2028)
+• Establish a National Cyber Security Authority (Q4 2028)

-• Roll out training and capacity building programmes (Ongoing)
+• Roll out training and capacity building programmes for public servants (Ongoing)

 Explainer: The Digital Service Unit (DSU)